MMNetworks/myproxy/README.md

 The proxy also supports upstrem proxy Basic authentication on Linux and Windows.

-myproxy can read password during startup instead of reading from Yaml file.
+myproxy can read user passwords during startup instead of reading from Yaml file.

 It logs to either stdout, a logfile, syslog(Linux) or event log(Windows).